i-love-coffee-i-love-tea/mocp-bookmark-manager.sh/README.md

 # mocp-bookmark-manager.sh
 A bookmark manager for the wonderfully simple, yet powerful cli audio player 'mocp'.
 I have never had an audio player setup that functional and efficient.

+This script might be useful to you, if you identify with at least some of these statements

+* you feel at home when you have shell in front of you
+* you like to listen to long audio files
+* you need a simple way to set browsable marks at audio file positions, with ratings and comments
+* you don't like to throw massive (system) resources on simple problems

-## The problem this script solves
+## Motivation for this script

 Of the audio players i have observed - the list grew very long over the years - none could create and manage bookmarks in mp3 files in a satisfying way.
-VLC currently has support for it, but the interface is horrible and unusable IMHO (2020-02)
+VLC currently has support for it, but the interface is horrible and unusable IMHO (2020-02).

-## Why i like mocp

 All GUI audio players I have used over the years have either disappeared, changed in a way I didn't like or are missing something for me.
+I want consistency, something to build upon.
+Mocp seems to be around for a long time and i think one reason for it, that it isn't dependent on complex gui toolkits.
+They draw developer resources and lead to a strong dependency on them.
+On a medium time frame GUI toolkits come and go and it isn't always a simple task to migrate an application to a different toolkit or a newer toolkit version.
+I have seen many applications die because of developer interest.
+Technological debt accumulates faster with complex GUIs and .

+## A word about mocp and why I like it

-This is a reason for me to prefer software with a simpler design (no GUI complexity).
-As mocp demonstrates it doesn't have to be less powerful at all.
+This is a reason for me to prefer software with a simpler design.
+Avoiding desktop GUI complexity can help to reduce possibilities for design descisions to go wrong and to better focus on the core issues.
+As mocp demonstrates it doesn't have to be less powerful.
 As a friend of the terminal, I don't like bloated software, which sacrifices stability and efficiency for eye candy in an extreme way.
 I have used others before, tried about anything.

-This is an incredibly powerful and versatile player.
-With its client/server model It doesn't matter in which terminal window you are, you can control your player on the console without starting a special interface which blocks the console.
+Its client/server model fits my thinking.
+It's nice to have the slim terminal compatible ncurses interface, but I seldomly use it.
+It is very convenient to control the player with shell aliases which dispatch commands to the player, running in the background.
+I mostly use it like that.
+It doesn't matter in which terminal window you are, you can control your player on the console without starting a special interface which blocks the console.
+It enables uninteruptive control, when you're working in the terminal anyway and your hands are on the keyboard.
+Over the years I have formed a strong opinion against GUI applications and prefer the console where possible, because the applications don't get in my way as much.

 ## Description

-This little shell script manages bookmarks of positions in audio files in a csv file.
+This little shell script manages bookmarks of positions in audio files in a CSV file.

 It can be used in combination with mocp to bookmark positions in playing files, jump to bookmarks and manage bookmarks from the command line.
 Bookmarks can have a rating and a comment.